Cranberry pancakes are quick, easy and delicious...

-This is a great way to use up an opened jar of cranberry sauce that you have left over from Christmas.
-It’s sweet and sour flavour is delicious with pancakes (try serving with a dollop of ice cream on top).
+Our cranberry pancakes recipe is a great way to use up an opened jar of cranberry sauce and makes for a speedy dessert...
+It’s sweet and sour flavour is delicious with pancakes (try serving with a dollop of ice cream or clotted cream on top).
 This basic pancake recipe can of course be topped with just a sprinkling of caster sugar and lemon juice if you like, or spread with chocolate hazelnut sauce, or any of your favourite fillings.
 If your children have sleepovers this is a great treat breakfast for them and their friends, and is a guaranteed way to get them all out of bed!

 - 125g plain flour